felixfoertsch/felixfoertsch.github.io/collection.md

 This page is a collection of tips and tricks about things I have learned and found in the past.
 Since I am living in Germany, some of the tips may not be useful for everyone.

+You can also check out my public [Pinboard](https://pinboard.in)-Account for more interesting stuff: [u:felixfoertsch](https://pinboard.in/u:felixfoertsch)

 ## Services on the internet

 ### Tecspace